projectvw/projectvw_astro/src/content/post/2021-01-11-1973-Volkswagen-Super-Beetle-Red.md

 ---
-description: 'Photos of my 1973 Super Beetle back when it was red!
+excerpt: 'Photos of my 1973 Super Beetle back when it was red!
 We purchased this car in 1993 or 1994 in Northern California'
 author: chris
 publishDate: 2021-01-11T00:03:10Z
 image: ~/assets/images/red/RedSuperBeetle-9.jpg